-3.1.5 Connecting Features
+3.1.7 Connecting Optional Features

-SMART-A chuck controls are equipped with three optional features; Current Sensing, Part Release and Lockout.
+SMART-D chuck controls are equipped with three optional features, Current Sensing, Part Release and Lockout.
 These features enable the chuck control to work with external equipment such as machine controls or a PLC.
+Refer to the "Operation" section 4 of this manual for using of these features.

-3.1.5.1 Current Sensing
+3.1.8 Current Sensing